-FT-Agent analyzes these signals to identify capability gaps, signs of overfitting or underfitting, domain mismatch, noise sensitivity, and systematic reasoning problems such as missing CoT structure, table parsing mistakes, or molecule‑level errors.
+FT-Agent analyzes these signals to identify capability gaps, signs of overfitting or underfitting, domain mismatch, noise sensitivity, and systematic reasoning problems such as missing CoT structure, table parsing mistakes, or molecule-level errors.
 This diagnosis supports coordinated refinement: the agent can expand data to cover failed patterns while also adjusting training settings such as learning rate or training duration.
 If the current run outperforms the previous best, FT-Agent updates the best configuration,

 The full experiment and its feedback are recorded as experience for later iterations.
-Through this feedback‑driven loop, the agent forms clear hypotheses about what failed and how to improve next, enabling steady, expert‑like progress across iterations.
+Through this feedback-driven loop, the agent forms clear hypotheses about what failed and how to improve next, enabling steady, expert-like progress across iterations.